 - A JV has been formed with Temasek in Southeast Asia to expand its cloud and AI services.

 - After strong growth across industry segments, Infosys has increased its 2019 revenue forecast to 8.5–9%.

 TATA Motors (TATA)

 Tata Motors sells vehicles in 50 markets worldwide.
-In addition to low budget cars, the company sells trucks, utility vehicles and defence vehicles.
+In addition to low budget cars, the company sells trucks, utility vehicles and defense vehicles.
 The company recently entered the electric vehicle market.
 Though overall performance is down due to slower retail sales in China, Tata expects a strong rebound in China sales.

-- Tata TIGOR Electric car has gained a first mover advantage as India transitions to all electrical vehicles by 2030.
+- Tata TIGOR Electric car has gained a first-mover advantage as India transitions to all electrical vehicles by 2030.